 In this paper we take a first look at the cross-country impact of the international travel shock during 2020.
 Using the largest possible sample of countries, we show that this impact has been very severe for all tourism-dependent economies.
 Indeed, our main result is that on a cross-country basis the share of tourism activities in GDP is the single most important predictor of the growth shortfall in 2020 triggered by the COVID-19 crisis, even when compared to a variety of measures of the severity of the pandemic.
+For instance, Grenada and Macao had very few recorded COVID cases in relation to their population size and no COVID-related deaths in 2020—yet their GDP contracted by 13 percent and 56 percent, respectively.

 Our analysis proceeds in three stages.
 We first identify the key characteristics of countries with high net revenues from international tourism.
-We find that those countries are generally small, with tourism activities playing a central role.
-For instance, for the countries of the Eastern Caribbean Currency Union net revenues from international tourism averaged close to 40 percent of GDP during the period 2015-19.
-Tourism-dependent economies generally have GDP per capita in the middle-income and high-income range, and they are preponderately net debtors.
+We find that those countries are generally small, have GDP per capita in the middle-income and high-income range, and are preponderately net debtors.
 In contrast, countries with high net spending on international tourism tend to be large, with a relatively modest ratio of such spending to GDP.
 For instance China, the country with the largest international travel deficit in absolute terms, had net spending on international travel averaging 1.7 percent of GDP during 2015-19.

 We then document how the travel shock has affected the balance of payments in 2020.
 We show that the magnitude of the decline in net revenues from international travel for small tourism-dependent economies was staggering (often exceeding 10 percent of GDP).
 This loss in net exports led to a current account deterioration that, while sizable, was much smaller.
 Specifically, imports of goods declined (reflecting both a contraction in domestic demand and a decline in tourism inputs such as imported food and energy) and the primary income balance improved with the decline in returns for foreign-owned hotel infrastructure.
 Overall, we find that the travel shock, together with the big reduction in oil prices, explain an important share of global current account adjustments in 2020 compared to pre-crisis forecasts.

-Finally, we ask whether countries more dependent on tourism experienced more severe economic downturns in 2020 compared to pre-crisis expectations.
+Finally, we show that countries more dependent on tourism (both domestic and international) experienced more severe economic downturns in 2020 compared to pre-crisis expectations.
 To do so, we present some simple cross-country regressions that relate the COVID-19-related shortfall in growth in 2020 to a variety of controls, including in particular measures of the severity of the pandemic, measures of the sectoral composition of GDP such as the share of value added accounted for by manufacturing and agriculture, and estimates of the pre-crisis share of GDP accounted for by tourism activities.
 The latter measure is not only statistically very significant, but also accounts for a sizable fraction of the cross-country variance in the growth decline.
 This, together with the evidence on the importance of the share of agricultural and manufacturing activity in GDP in explaining the intensity of 2020 growth shortfalls, suggests that the sectoral composition of pre-pandemic output has been a crucial factor in explaining the extent of economic stress experienced in 2020.